-The Director of Services for Students is the Nominated Person for the Little Explorers Nursery and has day-to-day responsibility for child protection issues within the Nursery, which is subject to a separate policy and procedures.
+The Director of Health and Safety (DSL) is the Nominated Person for the Little Explorers Nursery and has day-to-day responsibility for child protection issues within the Nursery, which is subject to a separate policy and procedures.
 The Nominated Person will liaise with the Nursery Operations Manager or nominated deputy as appropriate.
 The Operations Manager is trained to act as a Deputy Designated Safeguarding Lead.